rkterungwa16/terk-react-components/src/components/header/HEADERNAV.md

 4. Consider how navigation will respond at different viewport sizes
 5. Limit the number of top-level navigation items to avoid overcrowding the header
 6. For complex navigation structures, consider implementing a mobile-friendly navigation pattern
+7. Use the `padding` prop for consistent spacing rather than manually adding padding classes